-In order to get a halal certificate, food must be guaranteed by qualified Islamic scholars who can label the product as edible for Muslim consumers.
+In order to get a halal certificate, food must be guaranteed by qualified Islamic scholars before it can be labelled as edible for Muslim consumers.

-The recognition paves way for UAE halal products to be exported to Malaysia and 60 other markets that accept Malaysian halal certification.
+The recognition paves the way for UAE halal products to be exported to Malaysia and the 60 other markets that accept Malaysian halal certification.

-"This UAE-led initiative, the first of its kind in the Middle East, will open up horizons to exporters in the country... especially for markets of East and Southeast Asia and Australasia," said Abdullah Abdul Qader Al-Maeeni, director-general of ESMA.
+"This UAE-led initiative, the first of its kind in the Middle East, will open up horizons to exporters in the country... especially for the markets in East and Southeast Asia and Australasia," said Abdullah Abdul Qader Al-Maeeni, director-general of ESMA.